-In contrast to NeRF, where the inputs are point coordinates without scene-specific information, we condition our prediction on the reference images.
+\textbf{Encoder and Feature Fusion.} In contrast to NeRF, where the inputs are point coordinates without scene-specific information, we condition our prediction on the reference images.
 Specifically, we first use a U-ResNet to extract the feature ${M_{i}\in\mathcal{R}^{H\times W\times z} }$ of the image $I_{i}\in \left [0,1\right]^{H\times W\times 3}$.
-The skip connection module of U-ResNet better reveals low-level information of the images while preserving global scene structure, which helps generalize to realistic novel-view images.
+The skip connection of U-ResNet better reveals low-level information in images while preserving global scene structure, which helps generalize to realistic novel-view images.
 In addition, to check the consistency among the features ${M_{i}}$, we concatenate the image feature with its mean and variance map.
 The concatenated feature is fed in a PointNet-like MLP to integrate local and global information and generate multi-view aware features $W_{n}$, along with a set of learnable weights $\omega_{n}$.
 Then, we fuse the features of different $N$ views together.
 Previous feature fusing methods in multi-view synthesis use average weighting or weighting based on the distance between the reference view and target view.
 Actually, the correlation between each 3D point and the multi-view images is different, which cannot be described by the same weight.
 SRF \cite{srf} proposes using patch matching to set reasonable weights, depending on huge memory.
-We achieve feature fusion in point-wise, projecting every 3D point into each reference view, extracting the corresponding local features of each view and fusing them together.
+We achieve feature fusion in point-wise, projecting every 3D point into each reference view, extracting the corresponding local features of each view, and fusing them together.
 We use a set of learnable weights for every point to fuse multi-view features.
 For a target view, a camera ray can be parameterized as $\mathbf{r}(t)= \mathbf{o} + t\mathbf{d}$, with the ray origin (camera center) $\mathbf{o}\in R^{3}$ and ray unit direction vector $\mathbf{d}$.
 Taking point $x_{j}$ in Fig.~\ref{framework} as an example, we get its feature by reflecting it to feature maps of $N$ input images along corresponding viewing direction $r_{i}$ as Eq.(\ref{r_{i}}).
-Consequently, we get the feature $V_{j}^{i}$ from view $i$ as Eq.(\ref{V_{j}^{i}}), where $proj(\cdot)$ represents the coordinate obtained by the projection of point $x_{j}$ onto feature cube $W_{i}$ along the ray $r_{i}$. $\mathbf{x}_{j}$ is the coordinate of point ${x}_{j}$.
+Consequently, we get the feature $V_{j}^{i}$ from view $i$ as Eq.(\ref{V_{j}^{i}}), where ${\rm proj}(\cdot)$ represents the coordinate obtained by the projection of point $x_{j}$ onto feature cube $W_{i}$ along the ray $r_{i}$. $\mathbf{x}_{j}$ is the coordinate of the point ${x}_{j}$.